wilsonfreitas/python-bizdays/README.md

 Let's suppose that file is named `Test.cal`.
 So, that file specifies a calendar named `Test`.
-To create that calendar you need to instanciate the class `Calendar` providing the calendar's name.
+To create that calendar you need to instanciate the class `CalendarSpec` providing the calendar's name.

-	cal = Calendar('Test')
+	cal = CalendarSpec('Test')

 Important 1: the dates inside file must be ISO-formated (`YYYY-mm-dd` or `%Y-%m-%d`).
-Important 2: The calendar has `startdate` and `enddate`, which are the first day of the first date's year and the last day of the last date's year, respectively.
-So, for the example we would have, `startdate=2012-01-01` and `enddate=2013-12-31`.
+Important 2: The calendar has `startdate` and `enddate`, which are defined as the first day of the first date's year and the last day of the last date's year, respectively.
+So that, for the example we would have, `startdate=2012-01-01` and `enddate=2013-12-31`.

+Another way to create a calendar is instanciating `Calendar` directly providing `startdate`, `enddate`, a list of `holidays` and `weekdays` that will be considered non-working days.

+	crazyCal = Calendar(holidays, startdate='2013-01-01', enddate='2013-12-31',
+		weekdays=('Monday', 'Tuesday'))

+The `holidays` list must be a list of `datetime.date` objects.

 ### bizdays